CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Evaluation

 \subsection{Evaluation Setup}

-To evaluate the effectiveness of our STA mechanism, we design experiments using simulated manipulation tasks where policies can potentially benefit from historical context during execution.
-We evaluate our method on four tasks from the ManiSkill benchmark \cite{mu2021maniskill} selected for their distinct failure modes: \textit{StackCube} (Fig. \ref{fig:maniskill-tasks}a) and \textit{PegInsertionSide} (Fig. \ref{fig:maniskill-tasks}b) require precise manipulation; \textit{TwoRobotStackCube} (Fig. \ref{fig:maniskill-tasks}c) demands coordinated manipulation of two objects simultaneously where failure in either subtask compromises the overall task; and \textit{UnitreeG1TransportBox} (Fig. \ref{fig:maniskill-tasks}d) requires complex coordination involving synchronized torso rotation and arm movements.
-These tasks feature short horizons (less than 5 seconds) but remain failure-prone due to their demanding execution requirements, making them ideal testbeds for evaluating temporal reasoning capabilities under randomly generated conditions at inference time.
-Each task uses one or two cameras attached to the workspace table and the robotic manipulator to provide visual information, while proprioceptive state information consists exclusively of joint position values.
-Action prediction consists in joint position delta values across all evaluated methods.
-Additional environment details are provided in Fig. \ref{fig:maniskill-tasks}.
+We evaluate STA mechanism on four ManiSkill tasks \cite{mu2021maniskill} chosen for distinct dynamics and failure modes (Fig. \ref{fig:maniskill-tasks}): \textit{StackCube} and \textit{PegInsertionSide} require precise manipulation; \textit{TwoRobotStackCube} demands coordinated manipulation of two objects where failure in either subtask compromises the task; and \textit{UnitreeG1TransportBox} requires synchronized torso rotation and arm movements. \revC{These tasks feature short horizons (less than 5 seconds) but remain failure-prone due to their demanding execution requirements, with task configurations that can cause camera occlusions interfering with visual information, e.g., during the manipulation of pegs in \textit{PegInsertionSide} and the mutual interference of arms in \textit{TwoRobotStackCube}, making them ideal testbeds for evaluating temporal reasoning capabilities under randomized inference conditions.} \revD{Each task uses one or two cameras to capture visual information (see Fig. \ref{fig:maniskill-tasks}), while proprioceptive state information consists exclusively of joint position values}.
+Action prediction consists of joint position delta values across all evaluated methods.